 Prices can vary significantly depending on many factors, including the pressure washer’s power source and how well it cleans.
 Some pressure washers sell for as high as $9,549, while others sell for as little as $75.

-A pressure washer can leave your dirty surfaces looking as good as new.
+A pressure washer can leave your dirty surfaces looking like new.
 Even stubborn stains you thought would never come off, like paint, oil, or rust, will wash away with ease.

 Interested in other ways (beyond pressure washing) to boost your home’s curb appeal?
-We’ve got those prices covered too.
+We have those prices covered in this pressure washer pricing guide too.

 How Much Does a Pressure Washer Cost?